Degree53/base64-indexer/readme.md

-# Image to Base64
+# Image to Base64 JSON file

-Converts a specified set of images to base64, outputting a JSON file that contains the results of each image.
+Converts a specified set of images to base64, outputting a JSON file that contains the result of each image.

-Useful when you want to asynchronously load a set of base64 images.
+Useful when you want to asynchronously load a set of base64 images in a single request.

 # Command line Usage

     node main.js --glob=input/*.{gif,jpg,png,svg} --output=output/

-Converts all `.gif`, `.jpg`, `.png` and `.svg` images to base64 and outputs a JSON file containing the results of the conversion to `output/`
+The above example converts all `.gif`, `.jpg`, `.png` and `.svg` images to `base64` and outputs a `JSON` file containing the results of the conversion to `output/`.

 # Node Usage